AradhySingh001/Eye-That-Speak/README.md

 Notes
 Customization: Replace yourusername with your GitHub username and [Your Name or GitHub Username] with your name or handle.
 Add a LICENSE file if not already present.

-Future Enhancements: The GPS distance calculation is noted as a future feature; you can expand this section as you implement it.
+Future Enhancements: The GPS distance calculation is noted as a future feature.